JamesSwift/ImageManager/README.md

 I'm moving towards releasing v0.5.0 (hence the develop branch being branded v0.5.0-dev).
 Please test out the code in this branch and submit bug reports and pull requests.

+**I'm currently working on:**
++ Adding an alias system
++ Adding a security hook system to allow paths to call a user-defined function which can do additional security checks.

+**Ideas that I'll be working on soon:**
++ Adding a hook to catch failed `path` matches (to allow declaring paths on the fly for individual users)

 <h1>
 ImageManager v0.5.0-dev
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/deed.en_US" style="float:right;"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a>